dhigley6/PAX2/README.md

 estimated_xray_y = deconvolver.predict()
 estimated_xray_x = deconvolver.deconvolved_x
 ```
-The variables used as input above are defined as:
+The input variables are

-- impulse_response_x: 1xn array with negative one times the binding energy of the converter material photoemission spectrum (ordered from lowest to highest)
+- impulse_response_x: (n_i,)-shaped array with negative one times the binding energy of the converter material photoemission spectrum (ordered from lowest to highest)
-- impulse_response_y: 1xn array with the intensity of the converter material photoemission spectrum and the same indicies as impulse_response_x
+- impulse_response_y: (n_i,)-shaped array with the intensity of the converter material photoemission spectrum and the same indicies as impulse_response_x
-- convolved_x: 1xk array of the electron kinetic energies of the PAX spectra
+- convolved_x: (n_c,)-shaped array of the electron kinetic energies of the PAX spectra
 - regularization_strengths: List of regularization strengths to optimize over
 - iterations: Number of iterations to run deconvolution for
+- pax_spectra_y: (m, n_c)-shaped array with the measured PAX spectra (Each row is a PAX spectrum measured under identical conditions.
+As currently implemented, this requires at least two PAX spectra to work.)
 - cv_folds (not required, default = 5): Number of cross validation folds to use in estimating the optimal regularization strength
-- xray_y (not required): Ground truth X-ray spectrum, if known.
+- ground_truth_y (not required): (n_x,)-shaped ground truth X-ray spectrum, if known.
 Providing this will enable more visualizations (see below), but does not affect the deconvolution.

 The output variables are

 - estimated_best_regularization_strength: The estimated best regularization strength
-- estimated_xray_x: The photon energies of the estimated X-ray spectra
+- estimated_xray_x: (n_x,)-shaped array of the photon energies of the estimated X-ray spectra
-- estimated_xray_y: The intensities of the estimated X-ray spectra
+- estimated_xray_y: (n_x,)-shaped array of the intensities of the estimated X-ray spectra

 ### Estimating X-ray spectra from PAX data with Known Regularization Strength